Clustering and variable selection for categorical multivariate data: Models and methods

 \subsection{Framework}

-We suppose we deal with independent and identically distributed (iid) realizations of a multivariate random vector $X=(X^l)_{1\leq l\leq L}$.
-We consider two main settings: \begin{enumerate} \item Each $X^l$ is a multinomial variable taking values in $\left\{1,\ldots,\ A_l\right\}$. \item Each $X^l$ consists in a (non ordered) set $\left\{X^{l,1},\ X^{l,2}\right\}$ of two (that may be equal) qualitative variables taking their values in the same set $\left\{1,\ldots,\ A_l\right\}$. \end{enumerate} All along this article, these two settings will be referred to as Case~\ref{config:simple-multinomial} and Case~\ref{config:double-multinomial}.
-In both cases, the numbers $A_l$ of allowed states are supposed to be known, and to verify $A_l\geq 2$.
+Consider independent and identically distributed (iid) instances of a multivariate random vector $X=(X^{l})_{1\leq l\leq L}$, where the number of categorical variables $L$ is potentially large.
+We investigate two main settings: \begin{enumerate} \item Each $X^l$ is a multinomial variable taking values in $\{1,\ldots,\ A_l\}$. \item Each $X^l$ consists of a (unordered) set $\{X^{l,1},\ X^{l,2}\}$ of two (possibly equal) qualitative variables taking their values in the same set $\{ 1,\ldots,\ A_l\}$. \end{enumerate} Throughout this article, these two settings are referred to as Case~\ref {config:simple-multinomial} and Case~\ref{config:double-multinomial}.
+In both cases, numbers denoted by $A_l$ are assumed to be known and to satisfy $A_l\geq2$.

-The first case is a usual latent class model with various applications (psychomatrics, marketing, credit scoring, genomics, etc.), while the last one is more specific to genotypic data.
-In this context $X=(X^l)_{1\leq l\leq L}$ represents the genotype of an individual at $L$ loci of its DNA.
-Case~\ref{config:simple-multinomial} corresponds to haploid organisms, with a single representative of each chromosome; at any locus $l$ a single allele $X^l$ is measured.
-Case~\ref{config:double-multinomial} corresponds to diploid organisms, with two representatives of each chromosome; at any locus $l$, two alleles $X^{l,1}$ and $X^{l,2}$ are observed together.
+Case~\ref{config:simple-multinomial} is generic, whereas Case~\ref {config:double-multinomial} is more specific to multilocus data.
+Our results (presented below) could easily be extended to other kinds of discrete models, provided it is possible to compute the metric entropies as described in Section~\ref{Sect:Main_result}.

-We consider a model-based clustering, which means that the sample is a finite mixture of an unknown number $K$ of populations (clusters), each being characterized by a set of frequencies of the states.
-Let denote by $Z$ the (unobserved) population an individual comes from.
-Variable $Z$ takes its values in the set $\left\{1,\ldots,\ K\right\}$ of the labels of the different clusters.
-Its distribution is given by the vector $\mathbf{\pi} = (\pi_k)_{1\leq k \leq K}$, where $\pi_k=P(Z=k)$.
-Conditionally to $Z$, the variables $X^1,\ldots,\ X^L$ are supposed to be independent.
-In Case~\ref{config:double-multinomial}, the states $X^{l,1}$ and $X^{l,2}$ for the $l^{\text{th}}$ variable are also supposed to be independent conditionally to $Z$.
-The preceding two assumptions are what biologists respectively call \emph{Linkage Equilibrium} (LE) and \emph{Hardy-Weinberg Equilibrium} (HWE).
-According to these assumptions, the probability distribution of a genotype $x=\left(x^l\right)_{1\leq l\leq L}$ in a population $k$ is given in the following equations
+The studied sample is assumed to originate from a population structured into a certain (unknown) number $K$ of sub-populations (clusters), where each cluster is characterized by a set of category frequencies.
+The (unobserved) sub-population an individual comes from is denoted by the variable $Z$, which takes its values in the set $\{1,\ldots, k, \ldots,\ K\}$ of the different cluster labels.
+The distribution of $Z$ is given by the vector $\mathbf{\pi} = (\pi_k)_{1\leq k \leq K}$, where $\pi_k=P(Z=k)$.
+Variables $X^1,\ldots,\ X^L$ are assumed to be conditionally independent given $Z$.
+For Case~\ref{config:double-multinomial}, the $X^{l,1}$ and $X^{l,2}$ states of the $l^{\text{th}}$ variable are also assumed to be conditionally independent given $Z$.
+In accordance with these assumptions, the probability distribution of an observation $x=(x^l)_{1\leq l\leq L}$ in a population $k$ is given in the following equations: